jfern2011/abort/README.md

 	{
 		/*
 		 * This says that if func1() did not return 0 (to indicate
 		 * success), then return false.
-Here we use the optional 3rd
+Here we use an optional 3rd
 		 * argument to print a custom message
 		 */
 		AbortIf(func1() != 0, false, "func1() failed :(");